dgoodine/Slogger/README.md

 *Slogger* uses much the same approach and identical function signatures as *XCGLogger*, so they are interchangeable without modifying existing logging sites.
 Be sure to check the **Advanced Features** section below – particularly *Radioactive Logging* and *Categories* – to see why I decided to go this route.

+Also note: Slogger is completely API independent, except for the Swift standard library.
+So it can be used in Mac OS X projects projects as well.

+**Slogger requires Xcode 7 and Swift 2.1.**

 ## General Info

 ### Logging Levels